basilkhuder/BulkDeconvolution/README.md

 ## Usage

-Import ```denvolute``` and read in single-cell counts via Scanpy (use appropriate method depending on counts file format.
+Import ```denvolute``` and read in single-cell counts via Scanpy (use appropriate method depending on counts file format).
 File should have cells classified by cell-type, and counts unnormalized.
 If cell-types are not uniquely numbered (for example, if all T Cells are listed as T Cells rather than T Cells 1, T Cells 2, ect) use ```.obs_names_make_unique()```

 ``` python
 data = sc.read_csv("counts.csv")